Excellence in Public Service Award

 - Innovative problem-solving skills that have improved service delivery,

-- Adherence to high ethical standards in carrying out job responsibilities, and
+- Adherence to high ethical standards in carrying out job responsibilities,

 Prior Wichita Public Schools recipients have represented all facets of the district.
 See the list below.